omgnetwork/omgnetwork.github.io/docs/network/transfers.md

 #### 3.1 Method A

-The most "granular" implementation of transfer includes creating, typing, signing and submitting the transaction.
+The most "granular" implementation of transfer includes creating, typing, signing, and submitting the transaction.
 Such an approach will have the following structure of the code:

 > This method demonstrates a transfer made in ETH.
 If you want to make an ERC20 transfer, replace `erc20Transfer` with the corresponding `ethTransfer` values.